tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

-To use existing text as a baseline for prerendering, go to the **Glyphs from the Text** sub-tab of the Advanced Import Settings dialog, enter text in the window on the right, then click **Shape Text and Add Glyphs** at the bottom of the
+To use existing text as a baseline for prerendering, go to the **Glyphs from the Text** sub-tab of the Advanced Import Settings dialog, enter text in the window on the right, then click :btn:`Shape Text and Add Glyphs` at the bottom of the
 dialog:

 .. figure:: img/using_fonts_advanced_import_settings_prerender_text.webp
    :align: center
    :alt: Enabling prerendering in the Advanced Import Settings dialog, Glyphs from the Text tab

-   Enabling prerendering in the Advanced Import Settings dialog with the **Glyphs from the Text** tab
+   Enabling prerendering in the Advanced Import Settings dialog with the :tab:`Glyphs from the Text` tab

 .. tip::